b3-exmo/b3-exmo.github.io/docs/Critical thinking/Logical fallacies.md

 ### Strawman Fallacy
 Making a particular position look weak by misrepresenting the argument.

-_The Big Bang claims the universe came from nothing_
+_"The Big Bang claims the universe came from nothing!"_

+_"People leave the church over inconsistencies or little faults of people in its history!"_

 *According to History of the Church 6:476, Joseph Smith said the following: “Many men say there is one God; the Father, the Son and the Holy Ghost are only one God!
 I say that is a strange God anyhow—three in one, and one in three!
 It is a curious organization. . . .
 All are to be crammed into one God, according to sectarianism.
 It would make the biggest God in all the world.
 He would be a wonderfully big God—he would be a giant or a monster.”*